Aashutosh0033/DSA-using-Cpp/Sorting Algorithms/What are Sorting Algorithms.md

 *Bubble Sort* : <br>
 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+<br><br>

+*Merge Sort* : <br>
+ Merge Sort Algorithm is a Divide & Conquer algorithm.
+It divides input array in two halves, calls itself for the two halves(recursively) and then merges the two sorted halves.
+A separate merge() function is used for merging two halves.
+Merge sort is one of the most efficient sorting algorithms.
+ <br><br>

+ *Quick Sort* : <br>
+ Quick Sort Algorithm is a Divide & Conquer algorithm.
+It divides input array in two partitions, calls itself for the two partitions(recursively) and performs in-place sorting while doing so.
+A separate partition() function is used for performing this in-place sorting at every iteration.
+Quick sort is one of the most efficient sorting algorithms.
+ <br><br>